Why Use Olive Leaf Extract for Yeast Infection?

 Order online & test at home

 Collect & mail in your sample in 5 minutes

 What are the side effects of olive leaf extract?

 Olive oil extract is not recommended for pregnant or breastfeeding women, those with allergies to the pollen of the olive tree, diabetic or taking medication for high blood pressure.
-Make sure you consult your doctor before you start taking olive leaf extract as your daily supplement.
+If you’re allergic, there are many other natural supplements for yeast infection that you can use.

 Olive leaf extract is an effective diet supplement for yeast infection sufferers.
-However it’s not potent enough to treat a vaginal yeast infection on its own.
+However, it’s not potent enough to treat a vaginal yeast infection on its own.